-English Language Arts - Grade 4
+English Language Arts - Grade 5

-In the primary grades, the focus of your child's instruction is on learning to read (e.g., matching letters and sounds to read words and recognizing sight words) and learning from, and enjoying reading or listening to text read aloud.
+By grade 5, the focus of your child's instruction is on learning from and enjoying reading or listening to text while still providing instruction on learning to read (e.g., matching letters and sounds to read words and recognizing sight words).
 Your child will:

-- read/listen to stories (e.g., Alice's Adventures in Wonderland), poems, plays and informational texts (e.g., science, geography, history, directions, etc.) that may be adapted, - produce different types of writing: stories, informational, and persuasive, and - learn communication skills (e.g., class discussions and presentations).
+- read/listen to stories (e.g., The Black Stallion), poems, plays, and informational texts (e.g., science, geography, history, directions, etc.) that may be adapted, - produce different types of writing: stories, informational, and persuasive, and - learn communication skills (e.g., class discussions and presentations).